 What was hanging in the closets of Coast residents before there were polyester leisure suits?
-Starting January 18, 2019, Kelley House Museum will explore that question with its new exhibit featuring the fabrics, the forms, and the function of clothing worn by the people of Mendocino during the period 1860 to 1960.
+The Kelley House Museum will explore that question with its new winter exhibit featuring the fabrics, the forms, and the function of clothing worn by the people of Mendocino during the period 1860 to 1960.

 Curated from the museum’s extensive collection of period photographs and archival clothing and with special items loaned by community members, visitors will see how clothing has evolved for men and women, children and youth, workers and sporting teams in this 100-year review.
 From bustles and corsets, to jeans and tees, the pictures reveal our history in the way we dressed.

 Lovely custom-made dresses more than one-hundred years old will be on display along with a collection of folding fans and evening purses.
 Of interest to anyone who appreciates craftsmanship, the fine stitches, handmade lace and buttons, and exquisite beadwork from these earlier times are a testament to their longevity.
 Menswear will include woodsmen pocket watches and military hats and coats from both World Wars.